josemotta/IoT.Hass.Farm/_tank/README.md

     curl -sL https://github.com/josemotta/hassio-installer/blob/master/hassio_rpi0w | bash -s

 You should have now the latest version of Homeassistant running.
-You can start the frontend, using a browser, and entering the IP address of prototype followed by port 8123.
+You can start the frontend, using a browser, and enter the IP address of prototype followed by port 8123.

 ## Clone the repo